When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 A 10-Day Rajasthan Itinerary to Jaisalmer, Jodhpur & Udaipur (India)

-2. Nepal – $25/day
+2. Nepal

-Nepal is a mountain trekker’s dream, and there are enough supported Himalayan routes to last a lifetime.
-Besides the dramatic snow-capped peaks, daredevils have endless activity choices such as whitewater rafting, mountain biking, and rock climbing.
+Nepal is a mountain trekkerโs dream, and there are enough supported Himalayan routes to last a lifetime.
+Besides the dramatic snow-capped peaks, daredevils have endless activity choices, such as whitewater rafting, mountain biking, and rock climbing.

-The hospitable locals have a unique culture all their own, and the eclectic streets of Kathmandu are decorated with gorgeous temples.
+Back in town, the hospitable locals have a unique culture all their own, and the eclectic streets of Kathmandu are decorated with gorgeous temples.
 A chance to witness a Nepalese festival is truly a sight to behold.

-Highlights
+Highlights in Nepal

 - Have the adventure of a lifetime on the Annapurna Base Camp (ABC) trek